 Through the trees the Holy Trinity Church in Bardsea sits in a fantastic location overlooking Morecambe Bay.

 The path leads behind a swathe of tall grasses which have grown over the beach, and I reach a large car park which is full of visitors to the beach.
 It’s not the nicest of beaches to visit, but it’s clearly very popular.
 Several people pass me with ice creams in their hands, and I decide that would be nice, but when I reach the ice cream van there’s a huge queue of people waiting, and so I don’t bother.
-When I’m walking I lode patience far too easily, I just don’t want to stop.
+When I’m walking I lose patience far too easily, I just don’t want to stop.
 I rarely even stop for a meal, I always want to walk just that little bit further on.

 There are several groups of people enjoying the beach and the weather.
 A long zoom shot makes it look like Heysham NPS is close by, but it is now just a small dot many miles away across Morecambe Bay.